MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-server-to-server-authentication-between-office-online-server-and-share.md

 #### Use a private key SSL certificate

-Install the certificate on each server running .
+Install the certificate on each server running Office Online Server.

-### To install the certificate on Server
+### To install the certificate on Office Online Server

-1. On the server running , open .
+1. On the server running Office Online Server, open IIS Manager.

 2. In the left pane, click the server name.